Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

     python text-analysis.py
     ```

-1. Observe the output, noting that this time the language for each review is identified.
+1. Observe the output, nothing that this time the language for each review is identified.

 ## Task 5: Evaluate sentiment

+In this task, you will implement sentiment analysis to classify the sentiment of text reviews using the Azure AI Language SDK.

 *Sentiment analysis* is a commonly used technique to classify text as *positive* or *negative* (or possible *neutral* or *mixed*).
 It's commonly used to analyze social media posts, product reviews, and other items where the sentiment of the text may provide useful insights.